MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR.md

 ## Summary

 Fast Healthcare Interoperability Resources ([FHIR&reg;](https://hl7.org/fhir)) is a new standard for healthcare data interoperability.
 Healthcare data is represented as resources such as `Patient`, `Observation`, `Encounter`, and so on, and a REST API is used for querying healthcare data served by a FHIR server.
-The FHIR Power Query connector can be used to import and shape data from a FHIR server.
+The Power Query connector for FHIR can be used to import and shape data from a FHIR server.

 If you don't have a FHIR server, you can provision the [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis/).